Why Study Centenarians? An Overview

 History The study began in 1995 as a population-based study of all centenarians living within 8 towns in the Boston area.
 The prevalence of Alzheimer’s Disease and other dementias in centenarians was the focus.
 At the time, the prevalence of centenarians in industrialized countries was approximately one centenarian per 10,000 people in the population.
 Thus, at any one time, we were studying approximately 46 centenarians within a total population of 460,000 people (2).
 The NECS has gone on to enroll centenarians from throughout the United States and other countries and has grown to be the largest comprehensive study of centenarians in the world.
 There are currently ~1,600 centenarians, 500 children (in their 70s and 80s) and 300 younger controls.
 Amongst this group is the largest sample in the world, by far, of supercentenarians (age 110+ years) -there are about 107 of these oldest of the old subjects in our study.

-Current and Previous Funders: We are tremendously thankful and beholden to the following foundations for supporting our enrollment and data collection efforts: the Alzheimer’s Association, the Ellison Medical Foundation, the Institute for the Study of Aging (now the Alzheimer’s Drug Discovery Foundation), the American Federation Aging Research, and the Glenn Foundation for Medical Researrch.
-Currently we receive our funding funding from the National Institute of Aging (NIA), an institute of the National Institutes of Health (NIH) and the Glenn Foundation for Medical Research.
+Current and Previous Funders: We are tremendously thankful and beholden to the following foundations for supporting our enrollment and data collection efforts: the Alzheimer’s Association, the Ellison Medical Foundation, the Institute for the Study of Aging (now the Alzheimer’s Drug Discovery Foundation), the American Federation Aging Research, and the Glenn Foundation for Medical Research.
+Currently we receive our funding from the National Institute of Aging (NIA), an institute of the National Institutes of Health (NIH), the William Wood Foundation and the Martin Samowitz Foundation.
 Our studies are supervised and approved by the Boston University Medical Campus Institutional Review Board.

 Eighty-five percent of cenenarians are women and 15% are men.
 Among supercentenarians, the female prevalence may increase to about 90%.
 Though women by far and away win the longevity marathon, paradoxically the fewer men are generally functionally better off and healthier.
 This may be because women handle age related diseases better (how they do this is not clear) whereas at these ages, the men more readily die from them.
 Thus, the men who survive have to be relatively healthy and functionally fit.

-Supercentenarians, peple who are 110+ years old occur at a rate of about 1 per 7 million.
-In 2010, there are about 60 to 70 supercentenarians in the US.
-In June, 2010, the New England Centenarian Study enrolled its 107th supercentenarian, thus constituting by far and away the largest sample of such subjects in the world.
+Supercentenarians, people who are 110+ years old occur at a rate of about 1 per 5 million.
+In 2010, there were about 60 to 70 supercentenarians in the US.
+In 2017, the New England Centenarian Study enrolled its 150th supercentenarian, thus constituting by far and away the largest sample of such subjects in the world.

 Geography: There are several geographical areas that have claimed inhabitants with extreme longevity, but after closer examination, these claims have been found to be false.
 Vilacamba, Ecuador almost became a tourist attraction because natives claimed their water was a fountain of youth leading to the many super-centenarians (age >110 years) in that region.
 What about the reports of people in the Russian Caucases living to 150 years and beyond?
 Remember the Dannon yogurt commercials?
 In fact, those purported super-centenarians were taking on the identities of their parents, aunts and uncles.
 The oldest person from whom we have multiple forms of proof-of-age is Madame Calment who died at the age of 122 years in 1997.